binaryphile/sales.diditbetter.com/pages/how_it_works.md

 * CRM: Simple Contact and Lead Management and Marketing Solutions for Microsoft Office users.

-**Authorized Affiliate Referral Benefits**
+**Affiliate Referral Agent Benefits**

-* Active authorized Affiliate Referral Partners are eligible for leads in their area.
+* Active authorized Affiliate Referral Agents are eligible for leads in their area.
 * Free 21-day fully functional trial versions available for download from the web for your customers to try our solutions in their environment.
-* Attractive Authorized Affiliate Referral pricing and new revenue opportunities for your company.
-Please refer to Exhibit A in the Authorized Affiliate Referral agreement for Authorized Affiliate Referral discount schedule.
+* Attractive Affiliate Referral Agent pricing and new revenue opportunities for your company.
+Please refer to Exhibit A in the Affiliate Referral Agent agreement for Affiliate Referral Agent discount schedule.
 * We offer one **not-for-resale (NFR)** copy of each DidItBetter Software solution at a special discount to your company for use and demonstration purposes in your company.